 Ever wondered what it would be like to make electricity from the sun, work for NASA or research Astrobiology?

-We’ve got seven inspiring women in STEM who want to talk to you about their jobs and how they got them!
+We’ve got a series of inspiring women in STEM who want to talk to you about their jobs and how they got them!
 Each speaker will discuss their career, take you on a tour of their workplace and answer any questions you have about their jobs.
 Who knows, you could be working with them in the future…

 She works as a freelance digital education specialist for a number of global organisations and charities.
 She is currently the Digital Education Project Lead for Achievement for All, a leading not-for-profit educational organisation improving outcomes for all children and young people – where she leads national eLearning research projects and the author of CPD for their national network of school coaches and educational settings from EYFS to post-16.